APcodes2/APcodes2/README.md

 - 🔭 I’m currently working on full-stack development
 - 🌱 I’m currently learning Nextjs and React
 - ⚡ Fun fact: I have 2 dogs
+- 🐍 I started in python like most people
 <!--
 **APcodes2/APcodes2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.